November 13, 2022

 Mushrooms also may possibly accumulate toxic substances like heavy metals as a prodigious amount of literature reflects (Árvay et al., 2014; Barcan et al., 1998; Chen et al., 2009; Cocchi et al., 2006; Kokkoris et al., 2019; Liu et al., 2015; Radulescu et al., 2010; Zhu et al., 2011).

-Mushrooms also can cause various diseases on plants.
-The edible Honey Mushroom (Armillaria sp.) that is the biggest known organism in the world is a predator of the forest in which it lives.
+Mushrooms can cause various diseases on plants.
+The edible Honey Mushrooms (Armillaria spp.) that is the biggest known organism in the world is a predator of the forests in which they live.

 Mushroom harvesting is rather seasonal where i live.
 The season starts with the Morels who deservedly have their whole own literature (Kuo, 2005; Lonik, 2012; Maybrier & Maybrier, 2011; Pelouch, 2008; M. E. Phillips, 2012).
 Deer mushroom (Pluteus cervinus), Pheasant’s Back (Cerioporus squamosus) and Platterful (Megacollybia platyphylla) are some other mushrooms that may be found in the spring.

 After the Morels the Mushrooms of summer start to come on such as the Chanterelles (Cantharellus spp.), Chicken of the Woods (Laetiporus spp.), Milk Mushrooms (Lactarius spp.) and Russula spp.

 The late fall and winter still feature some diversity of mushrooms including Blewit (Lepista nuda), Honey (Armillaria spp.)
 Oyster (Pleurotus spp.) and Puffball (Lycoperdon spp.) mushrooms.